mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 - Lazy-loading and prefetching of bundles.
 - Service workers for caching/prefetching.
-- Using a "static app".
+- Using an interactive App Shell.

 ## Lazy-loading